-Wild blueberries are onyx blue in color, pearl sized and shaped.
-They are inherently less sweet than cultivated blueberries, displaying a balance of sweet and tart.
-Their skin is thin and flesh soft and succulent with a melting quality.
+Wild blueberries are onyx blue color, and considerably smaller than most conventionally grown blueberries.
+Though they are inherently less sweet than cultivated blueberries, they still display a pleasant balance of natural acidity and sugar levels.
+Their skin is thinner and flesh is softer with a succulent melting quality.

 Wild blueberries are available during the summer.